 The Ant does everything the Spider does, only better.
-Being able to move to any hex around the Hive makes the Ant a very versatile piece and it has many uses.
+It can move to any location around the Hive but is unable to move on top of it like the Beetle or jump over it like the Grasshopper.
+Despite that, being able to move to any hex around the Hive makes the Ant a very versatile piece and it has many uses.
 It is excellent for pinning down newly placed pieces by the opponent or quickly helping to block one of the opponents pieces.
 Because of this, the Ant places second highest on the value scale with a value of 30.